stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

    :include-source:

-Both :py:meth:`PlotFile.plot_xyz` and :py:meth:`PlotFile.contour_xyz` make use of a call to :py:meth:`PlotFile.griddata` which is a utility method of the :py:class:`PlotFile` -- essentially this is just a pass through method to the underlying *scipy.interpolate.griddata** function.
+Both :py:meth:`PlotFile.plot_xyz` and :py:meth:`PlotFile.contour_xyz` make use of a call to :py:meth:`PlotFile.griddata` which is a utility method of the :py:class:`PlotMixin` -- essentially this is just a pass through method to the underlying *scipy.interpolate.griddata** function.
 The shape of the grid is determined through a combination of the *xlim*, *ylim* and *shape* arguments.::